Motorcycle Tire Buying Tips

 Choosing the Right Tire Size

-Tire manufacturers print a code on the side of the tire showing different parameters of the tire, such as measurements, speed rating, and other information.
+Tire manufacturers print a code on the tire’s side showing different parameters, such as measurements, speed rating, and other information.
 The code comes in three systems; alphanumeric, standard inch, and metric.
 Manufacturers no longer use the standard inch system, and the alphanumeric system is rarely used.

-The most common code system used nowadays is the metric system, which we are going to discuss.
-This is an example of the code or tire designation, but keep in mind that the numbers and letters change from one tire to another.
-For example, the code comes as follows: 130/90 R 16 67 H. The 1st number, 130 in this example, indicates the tire section width as in width across the face of the tread in millimeters.
+The metric system we will discuss is the most common code system used nowadays.
+This is an example of the code or tire designation, but remember that the numbers and letters change from one tire to another.
+For example, the code is 130/90 R 16 67 H. The 1st number, 130 in this example, indicates the tire section width as in width across the face of the tread in millimeters.

-The 2nd number, 90, represents the aspect ratio, and this is the height of the sidewall expressed as a percentage of the width.
+The 2nd number, 90, represents the aspect ratio, which is the height of the sidewall expressed as a percentage of the width.
 To determine the height, multiply the first number by the percentage.
-In this example, it would be 130×0.9 which equals 117mm.
+In this example, it would be 130×0.9, which equals 117mm.

 The letter designation refers to the carcass construction.
 In this example, “R” stands for radial play, and in some other tires, you will find “B,” which stands for bias-ply.

-The 3rd number is the rim diameter in inches, indicating the size of the wheel it will fit.
+The 3rd number is the rim diameter in inches, indicating the wheel size it will fit.
 This tire is designed for a 16-inch wheel in this example.

-The last number and letter indicate the load rating and speed rating, respectively.
+The last number and letter indicate the load and speed ratings, respectively.
 The load rating shows the maximum weight the tire can handle, and the speed rating specifies the maximum speed without wobbling.
-The speed rating is expressed in letters, and you can find online charts that explain what each letter represents.
+The speed rating is expressed in letters; you can find online charts explaining what each letter represents.